holoviz/panel/doc/how_to/dataclass/ipywidget.md

 The `_model_names` attribute is an optional iterable or dictionary.
 It specifies which traits to synchronize to which parameters.

-## Create a Reactive Value from the Trait of an ipywidget
+## Create Reactive Values from the Traits of an ipywidget

-Use `to_rx` to create a reactive value from the trait of an ipywidget.
+Use `to_rx` to create reactive values from the traits of an ipywidget.

 ```{pyodide}
 import panel as pn